Who Can You Trust with Your Real Struggles?

 Wouldn’t want to let loose with the full story and burn the other person’s eyebrows off.

-Actually, I’m worried about my kids’ jobs.
-Not sure how long until we can’t meet budget.
-Arthritis is setting in.
-Afraid our nation is circling the drain.
+Who would just come out and say that you’re worried about your kids’ jobs?
+Not sure how long until you can’t meet budget.
+Wondering if you should go to the doctor for that new pain.
+Afraid your nation is circling the drain.
 Feeling like a failure at work.
-Tired of waiting on this prayer to be answered that I’ve been praying for 15 years.
-Wondering if I’m going the right direction with my life. Â
+Tired of waiting on that prayer to be answered that you’ve been praying for 15 years.
+Wondering if you’re going the right direction with my life.

 Other than that?